rust-lang/book/src/ch05-00-structs.md

 Let’s make a new binary project with Cargo called *rectangles* that will take the length and width of a rectangle specified in pixels and will calculate the area of the rectangle.
-Here’s a short program that has one way of doing just that to put into our project’s *src/main.rs*:
+Listing 5-2 has a short program with one way of doing just that in our project’s *src/main.rs*:

 <span class="filename">Filename: src/main.rs</span>